-- $\hfill \Box$ Gaskets are self-sealing when properly installed and no other sealant will is required. - ☐ Making sure the gaskets are attached to each end of the drain section, bring the two sections of drain bodies together.
-The resistance felt when pressing the two sections together is normal, as the gaskets seal by the rubber pressing firmly against the adjoining part. - ☐ Press joint in place and attach boards across joint to keep sealed and aligned.
+Ш Gaskets are sen-sealing when properly installed and no other sealant will is required.
+Making sure the gaskets are attached to each end of the drain section, bring the two sections of drain bodies together.
+The resistance felt when pressing the two sections together is normal as the gaskets seal by the rubber pressing firmly against the adjoining part.